timja-bot/liquibase-runner-plugin/README.md

 ----

 *  Install the liquibase-runner plugin.
-*  Create an empty version of your database on the target server.
+*  Create an empty version of your database on the target server (if applicable).

 Configuration